marcosiino/pipeflow-php/DOCUMENTATION.md

 StageFactory::registerFactory(new WPFetchPostsStageFactory());
 ```

 Once registered, the stage becomes available to both PHP and XML pipelines.
-This approach makes it easy to integrate WooCommerce, ACF, third-party APIs, or any bespoke business logic into your automation flows.
+This approach makes it easy to integrate e-commerces, wordpress features, third party apis, or any bespoke custom business logic or third party systems into your automation flows.

 ## Troubleshooting & Diagnostics

 - **Missing factory**: `StageFactory::instantiateStageOfType()` throws `StageConfigurationException::invalidStageTypeIdentifier()` if a factory is not registered.
 Ensure `PipeFlow::registerStages()` (and custom factories) execute before parsing the pipeline.
 - **Context lookups**: When a `contextReference` points to a missing key, `StageConfiguration::getSettingValue()` raises a `PipelineExecutionException`.
 Confirm earlier stages populate the required values.
 - **XML validation**: If `setupWithXML()` fails, validation errors are printed via `PipelineXMLConfigurator`.
 Fix the XML according to the XSD schema.

-## Next Steps
+## Example use cases for custom stages

 - **Automate WordPress tasks**: wire Pipeflow inside a plugin, schedule pipelines via WP Cron, and build custom stages that wrap WP, WooCommerce, or third-party plugin APIs.
-- **Expand the catalogue**: implement stages for HTTP requests, database CRUD, or messaging queues.
-- **Observability**: leverage `Pipeline::getCurrentContext()` (or extend the engine) to log context snapshots between stages for debugging.
+- **Expand the catalogue**: implement stages that is not available in the core library (or if it is a "generic" stage which could fit in the core stage catalogue, and you want to contribute with the project, you can implement as part of the core stages and make a PR to ask me to merge your work into the library!)

 Pipeflow provides the scaffolding; the value comes from composing the right stages for your business logic.
 Happy building!